digideskio/pakyo-org/app/views/_warmup.md

 you're still stuck, by all means ask for help on the [mailing list](http://groups.google.com/group/pakyow), or on [Twitter](http://twitter.com/pakyow)!

+Btw, you can find the app running at [pakyow-warmup.herokuapp.com](http://pakyow-warmup.herokuapp.com).

 # Project Generation

 Pakyow ships with command-line tools that help you generate and manage